-No Description of Potential Impact Mitigation Measures Responsibility Cost Performance Indicator PREPARATION PHASE 1 Legal Compliance-ESS1 Project stalled due to lack of legal permits • Obtaining EIA Certificate within the scope of EIA Regulation and EMRA License Preliminary Permits Bağyurdu OIZ Equities EIA Certificate EMRA Permission 2 Stakeholder Engagement-ESS10 Objections and obstruction efforts during the project/design phase due to lack of information to the people who are likely to be affected by the project • Organizing a Stakeholder Participation Meeting, establishing a grievance and suggestion mechanism in order to inform the persons and organizations that are likely to be affected by the Project as specified in the SEP, about any adverse env and social risks and how to submit any grievances, if required.
-Bağyurdu OIZ Equities Minutes of the Meeting Complaint and Suggestion Mechanism 3 ESMP-ESS1, Occupational Health and Safety-ESS2 and Community Health and Safety-ESS4 Environmental pollution or social damage or OHS accidents/incidents caused by the Contractor's lack of awareness of Environmental and Social Impacts Preparation of the following plans and procedures for the approval of Bağyurdu OIZ and the Supervision Consultant by the Contractor before the commencement of construction works: Occupational Health and Safety (OHS) Plan based on construction site OHS risk assessment, including work procedures (such as permit to works etc.), checklists and daily record forms Accident/incident Investigation and Reporting and Root Cause Analysis Procedure, including accident/incident record forms including corrective and preventive actions determined after root cause analysis for OHS and ES Corrective and Preventive actions and methods will be included in the procedures.
-Non-Conformity / Non-Compliance and Corrective / Preventive Action Procedure, including corrective / preventive actions forms for OHS and ES and non-conformity / non-compliance record forms Emergency Preparedness and Response Plan, including community health and safety issues Labor Management Plan (LMP) (including Worker Code of Conduct) (taken from the Project's Labor Management Procedure) Grievance Mechanism Procedure including Grievance Register Contractor Included in construction costs Management Plans and Procedures 4 Stakeholder Engagement-ESS10 Project stalled due to lack of Stakeholder Engagement Process and failure to receive suggestions and complaints • Organizing a Stakeholder Engagement Meeting Informing the persons or organizations likely to be affected by the project about the project Collection and evaluation of suggestions and complaints about the project Bağyurdu OIZ Equities Public Participation Meeting Minutes
+No Description of Potential Impact Mitigation Measures Responsibility Cost Performance Indicator PREPARATION PHASE 1 Legal Compliance-ESS1 Project stalled due to lack of legal permits Obtaining EIA Certificate within the scope of EIA Regulation and EMRA License Preliminary Permits Bağyurdu OIZ Equities EIA Certificate EMRA Permission 2 Stakeholder Engagement-ESS10 Objections and obstruction efforts during the project/design phase due to lack of information to the people who are likely to be affected by the project Organizing a Stakeholder Participation Meeting, establishing a grievance and suggestion mechanism in order to inform the persons and organizations that are likely to be affected by the Project as specified in the SEP, about any adverse environmental and social risks and how to submit any grievances, if required.
+Bağyurdu OIZ Equities Minutes of the Meeting Complaint and Suggestion Mechanism 3 ESMP-ESS1, Occupational Health and Safety-ESS2 and Community Health and Safety-ESS4 Environmental pollution or social damage or OHS accidents/incidents caused by the Contractor's lack of awareness of Environmental and Social Impacts Preparation of the following plans and procedures for the approval of Bağyurdu OlZ and the Supervision Consultant by the Contractor before the commencement of construction works: Occupational Health and Safety (OHS) Plan based on construction site OHS risk assessment, including work procedures (such as permit to works etc.), checklists and daily record forms Accident/incident Investigation and Reporting and Root Cause Analysis Procedure, including accident/incident record forms for OHS and ES.
+Corrective and preventive actions and methods will be included in the procedures.
+Non-Conformity / Non-Compliance and Corrective / Preventive Action Procedure, including corrective / preventive actions for OHS and ES and non-conformity / non-compliance record forms Emergency Preparedness and Response Plan, including community health and safety issues Contractor Included in construction costs Management Plans and Procedures